LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Experiments

 \paragraph{Pareto Tradeoff.}

 We then examined the Pareto fronts for the \textit{Wide-Bandgap Semiconductor} and \textit{Hard–Stiff Ceramic} tasks, both of which impose stringent property requirements: semiconductors must exhibit band gaps $\geq 2.5$ eV with formation energies $\leq -1.0$ eV/atom to ensure functionality and stability, while ceramics require bulk moduli in the range $100$–$300$ GPa and shear moduli between $60$–$200$ GPa.
-As shown in Figure~\ref{fig:fig4-pareto}, the optimal Pareto front is entirely dominated by \AlgName, with all Pareto-optimal solutions originating from our method across both tasks.
-This demonstrates that \AlgName not only generates a higher proportion of valid and thermodynamically stable candidates but also consistently identifies the globally optimal trade-offs between competing objectives.
+As shown in Figure~\ref{fig:fig4-pareto}, the optimal Pareto front is completely dominated by \AlgName, and all Pareto-optimal solutions originate from our method on both tasks.
+This shows that \AlgName not only generates a higher proportion of valid and thermodynamically stable candidates, but also consistently identifies the globally optimal trade-offs between competing objectives.
 By enforcing explicit constraints and applying domain-guided evolutionary refinement, \AlgName effectively filters infeasible solutions while converging toward the true Pareto-optimal frontier, surpassing all baseline methods that fail to reach this region of the design space.